Last updated: October 17, 2022

 Once you’ve parked your car, cross the road and start the hike next to the Blue Mountains National Park signpost.

 The trail goes uphill very soon, heading towards the summit of Hat Hill.
-It’s not a very steep climb, but the path can sometimes be a bit challenging.
+It’s not a very steep climb, but the path itself can be a bit challenging.

 From the summit of Hat Hill, the walking track continues through an open scenery with distant valley views on both sides of the path.